DenysHandziichuk/DenysHandziichuk/README.md

 # 💫 About Me:
-I'm a versatile developer with a passion for building projects across multiple domains.
-My tech stack includes C, Python, JavaScript, HTML5, CSS, Lua, Flask, Qt, and SQLite for creating robust applications, web development, and database management.
-I also leverage NumPy and PyTorch for data science and machine learning projects.
-Always eager to learn new technologies and contribute to open-source projects!
+I'm a passionate web developer focused on building responsive, user-friendly, and efficient applications.
+I enjoy working across both frontend and backend, constantly learning new tools and best practices.
+I'm always excited to take on new challenges and contribute to open-source projects.

 # 💻 Tech Stack: